 Find more inspiration on Vesterålen’s official website.

-The NorwayLights app will give you the best prediction for when to see the northern lights in your area.
+The NorwayLights app provides the best prediction for when to see the northern lights in the area.

 The Norwegian Coastal Voyage Hurtigruten calls daily at Risøyhamn, Sortland, and Stokmarknes in Vesterålen.